Arabesque: An Islamic Fund That Bucks the Trend

 - Shariah compliance through automated and rules-based algorithms that incorporate AAOIFI guidelines – leading standards of Islamic finance.

 - Leveraging large datasets increasing safety, minimising volatility and drawdown.

 - More than one shariah compliant products with the option to have part-cash and part-asset or to invest in full equity.

-- Customer support and advice available.
+- Customer support available.

 - The investment strategy is a more aggressive strategy than the other Islamic funds out there.

 - The Arabesque funds are not widely available via mainstream brokers at the moment unfortunately.

 Overall, Arabesque is a welcome addition to the market, and we hope to see its funds more widely available across the mainstream brokers in coming months and years.